unlock-protocol/unlock/unlock-protocol-com/blog/new-filters-members-page.md

 #### Check in time

 This filter shows all keys marked as checked in.
+This is useful for conferences that are trying to list all ticket holders that did show up and attended the event.

 _Only lock manager are able to see this filter because checked in time is a protected data._